risk assessment training

 • Identify workplace hazards that might cause harm or injury

-• Determine the risk factor (how likely harm might occur combined with how serious it will be)
+• Determine the risk factor (how likely harm might occur, combined with how serious it will be)

 • Eliminate or control that risk

-The Health and Safety Executive recognises it’s impossible to eliminate every risk from a workplace but you must show that every reasonable practical step has been taken to control the risks.
+The Health and Safety Executive recognises it’s impossible to eliminate every risk from a workplace, but you must show that every reasonable practical step has been taken to control the risks.
 This is achieved via risk assessment.

-Employers can appoint a competent person from within or outside your organisation to complete the risk assessment on their behalf.
+Employers can appoint a competent person from within or outside their organisation to complete the risk assessment on their behalf.
 However, the competent person must have the relevant skills, knowledge and experience to identify the hazards specific to your business and put appropriate control measures in place.
 Risk assessment courses can help prepare an individual to meet these requirements.

 When completing risk assessments, it is essential to avoid employees in the process.
 Those at the sharp end will be most familiar with the hazards that they face and the controls necessary to eliminate or reduce them.